scripting/wpIdentity/worknotes.md

+#### 4/18/24; 5:29:13 PM by DW

+Markdown processing as we save to WordPress.

+Look in processPostText.

+#### 4/15/24; 12:05:13 PM by DW

+Process emoji shortcodes.

+#### 4/13/24; 1:41:39 PM by DW

+By handling "/" in our handleHttpRequest function, we broke FeedLand.

+I completely forgot that FeedLand includes this package, and that all HTTP requests go through it first, before anyone else gets it.

+In that context it was meant to only handle authorization events, it certainly wasn't meant to handle requests for the home page.

+Imagine my surprise when I went to feedland.social and was greeted by the home page text of an app that is not released.
+Oy.

+So what's the fix?

+The first thing to do is a new release with the code that handles "/" commented out.

+Now the fix the other way --

+take the default values of urlServer and urlServerHomePageSource out of config, in wpidentity.js, below

+if you want us to handle "/" for the app, set urlServerHomePageSource in your config.json file for your app

+Renamed these

+deletefile ==> wordpressdeletefile

+readwholefile ==> wordpressreadwholefile

+writewholefile ==> wordpresswritewholefile

 #### 4/12/24; 12:12:29 PM by DW

 #### Put the API into a wrapper, so it's easy to spot the WordPress calls in client code.